 Silent characters are less common in television, given that it's a lot easier to maintain silence for the length of a film than it is to meaningfully sustain silence for an entire season or series.

-Here are some of the best characters in television that don't speak at all—or maybe just a word or two—but still made a huge impact on their respective TV shows.
+Here are my picks for the best characters in television who don't speak at all—or maybe just a word or two—but still leave a lasting impact on their respective TV shows.

-Tom and Jerry technically started as a series of short films, but we're not too bothered by that.
+Tom and Jerry technically started in a series of short films, but we're not too bothered by that.
 What are TV shows, anyway, if not a series of consecutive short films called "episodes"?

 Tom Cat and Jerry Mouse are the two oldest characters on our list, who have been around since February 1940—long before even the hand-drawn comic strip Peanuts came out.

-Directed by William Hanna, Joseph Barbera, and Rudolf Ising, Tom and Jerry first debuted in Puss Gets the Boot (though neither of them had been given names at the time).
+Directed by William Hanna, Joseph Barbera, and Rudolf Ising, Tom and Jerry first debuted in Puss Gets the Boot (although neither of them had been given names at the time).

 The classic cat-and-mouse rivalry conveys everything without needing any words.
 That said, Tom and Jerry have occasionally spoken in their many decades on screen—but the fact that it's rare rather than never kind of makes it fun to look out for.